ubc-library-rc/intro-git/content/03_sharing.md

 ~~~

-This shows us the two commits we have made and shows the messages we wrote.
-It is important to try to use meaningful
-commit messages when we make changes.
-This is especially important when we are working with other people who might not
-be able to guess as easily what our short cryptic messages might mean.
-Note that it is best practice to always write
-commit messages in the imperative (e.g. 'Add index.md', rather than 'Adding index.md').

-## Pushing changes (again)

-Now, let's have a look at the repository at GitHub again
-(that is, `https://github.com/some-librarian/hello-world` with `some-librarian` replaced with your username).
+`git log` lists information about all commits in reverse chronological order, including the commit messages we wrote to describe them.
+It is important to add meaningful commit messages, especially when working on teams.
+Best practice is to write commit messages in the imperative (e.g. 'Add index.md' instead of 'Adding index.md').

+## Keeping Git and GitHub in sync

-We see that the `index.md` file is there, but there is only one commit:
+Take another look at your "hello-world" repository on GitHub.
+The "index.md" ifle is there, but there is only one commit.

 ![Only one commit on GitHub](figures/github-one-commit.png)

-And if you click on `index.md` you will see that it contains the "Hello, world!" header,
-but not the new line we just added.

-This is because we haven't yet pushed our local changes to the remote repository.
+If you click on the "index.md" file you will see that it contains the "Hello, world!" header but not our new line about the weather.
+This is because we haven't pushed our most recent local changes to the remote repository.
+Do so now using the `git push` command.
-This might seem like a mistake in design but it is
-often useful to make a lot of commits for small changes so you are able to make careful revisions later and you don't
-necessarily want to push all these changes one by one.

-Another benefit of this design is that you can make commits without being connected to internet.

-But let's push our changes now, using the `git push` command:

 Input
 {: .label .label-green }